pupper/pupper-example/README.md

 ---

-Pupper provides some very basic components that were created for learning/debugging.

-It's not clear whether they'll be supported or removed in the future, so try to use `SocketListener` and `SocketDispatcher` instead.
+*The following components were created for learning/debugging.
+It's not clear whether they'll be supported or removed in the future, so try to use `SocketListener` and `SocketDispatcher` instead.*

 ### SocketSubmit